znauz/kattis/README.md

 # kattis

-Various problems from https://open.kattis.com/ solved in c++
+Various solutions to problems from https://open.kattis.com/ solved in c++